Group exhibition at Kashya Hildebrand Gallery, London

 Parisians Love to Speak English is a new site specific sound installation for the Diep- Haven cross channel contemporary arts festival.
 Part of my Public Address series , this series of announcements on the ferry’s tannoy system playfully explores anglo-french perceptions of each other, inviting listeners to consider how we, the public, assume and transfer knowledge of other cultures.

-The work will be presented on on the 19th August 2014.
+The work was presented on on the 19th August 2014.

-My solo show, The Current Situation is on until the 7th September 2015.
-There are 5 newly commissioned artworks at the New Art Exchange in Nottingham, and the show will be on from the 10th May – 7th September 2014
+My solo show, The Current Situation was on until the 7th September 2014.
+There are 5 newly commissioned artworks at the New Art Exchange in Nottingham, and ran from the 10th May – 7th September 2014.
+It will be touring to Wolverhampton Art Gallery in March 2015.

 New Art Exchange